sw1tchdev/make-cancel-promise/README.md

 });
 ```

-Cancel with ClearSymbol without rejecting
+Cancel with ClearSymbol without rejecting (using in some of cases)
+**Warning: You must resolve or reject promise in onCancel callback manually to prevent a pending promises in memory**
 ```javascript
 import {
     makeCancelPromise,